Page Reviewed / Updated - November 05, 2020

 Nevada’s Personal Care Services (PCS) program is intended to delay or prevent nursing home placement, enabling those who are elderly or disabled to continue to live independently.
 Through this program, eligible applicants receive a personal care aide to assist with activities of daily living, such as toiletry, mobility, bathing, dressing, preparing meals, light housekeeping, and shopping for necessities.
 There is an option for self-direction of care, which means an individual can hire the care provider of their choosing, including some family members.
 This state program, unlike the waiver programs mentioned below, is an entitlement program.
 This means all applicants who are eligible to receive services are able to do so, as there is no enrollment cap.

 Nevada also offers The Home and Community Based Waiver, for the Frail Elderly, also referred to as the HCBW-FE Waiver.
 Via this program, supportive, non-medical services are available to seniors in their home, in the home of a relative, or in the community.
-Benefits may include adult day care, respite care, homemaker and chore services, meal preparation, and attendant care.
+Benefits may include adult day care, respite care, homemaker and chore services, meal preparation, and adult companionship.
 Personal care services may also be sought in assisted living facilities that have been approved by the state.

 Another waiver offered by the state of Nevada is the Home and Community Based Waiver (HCBW) for Persons with Physical Disabilities.
 This program allows disabled residents who require a nursing home level of care to remain living in the community.
 This could be in one’s own home, the home of a relative, or an assisted living facility.
 Supportive benefits include attendant care, homemaker and chore services, meal delivery, personal emergency response systems, and durable medical equipment.